1. How often may a faculty member use paid parental leave?

 12. Does use of parental leave affect the faculty member's leave balance?

-A faculty member who utilizes this benefit shall have the total number of hours used deducted from his or her sick, and/or annual leave balance if applicable, upon separation from the University.
-A faculty member eligible for a leave payout upon separation shall have parental leave deducted from his or her gross total accrued leave balance, using sick leave first and then annual leave if applicable, prior to the calculation of the leave payout.
+A faculty member who utilizes this benefit shall have the total number of hours used deducted from their sick, and/or annual leave balance if applicable, upon separation from the University.
+A faculty member eligible for a leave payout upon separation shall have parental leave deducted from their gross total accrued leave balance, using sick leave first and then annual leave if applicable, prior to the calculation of the leave payout.

 13. What if the faculty member does not have enough leave upon separation to cover the entire amount of parental leave used?

-A faculty member whose sick and/or annual leave balance is insufficient to cover the entire amount of leave used shall not be responsible for repayment based on his or her gross total accrued leave balance upon separation.
+A faculty member whose sick and/or annual leave balance is insufficient to cover the entire amount of leave used shall not be responsible for repayment based on their gross total accrued leave balance upon separation.

 14. How does a department chair obtain teaching replacement costs?